Medically reviewed by Dr. Karli Goldstein on September 20, 2019

 Why is endometriosis often misdiagnosed?

-There is a multitude of misdiagnosis that doctors will assign to endometriosis.
-This is primarily because endometriosis is a complex disorder that can often mask itself as other conditions, due to its similar symptoms to said disorders.
-There is also little known about the disease to the common public, including the average physician.
-This is not a matter of a good or bad doctor, but rather a lack of knowledge and experience in the medical community when it comes to diagnosing endometriosis.
-This ultimately shows that the battle against endometriosis is as much an awareness issue as it is medical, thus proving the great need for continued research.
+There is a multitude of misdiagnoses that doctors will assign to endometriosis.
+This is primarily because endometriosis is a complex disorder that can often mask itself as other conditions (due to its similar symptoms as seen in said disorders).
+The common public, including the average physician, is generally not well-aware of the disease.
+There is, unfortunately, a lack of knowledge and experience in the medical community when it comes to diagnosing endometriosis.
+The battle against endometriosis is as much an awareness issue as it is medical, thus proving the great need for continued research.

 What are the common misdiagnoses of endometriosis?